GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

       GSAOI instead of the multiplicative ``scale_sky`` parameter.
 It was found to work better when the sky background per pixel is very low, which is common due to the short exposure time needed to avoid saturating stars and the small pixel scale.
-The reader is encourage to experiment with ``scale_sky`` if ``offset_sky`` does not seem to lead to an optimal sky subtraction.
+The reader is encouraged to experiment with ``scale_sky`` if ``offset_sky`` does not seem to lead to an optimal sky subtraction.